 - Beet Quinoa Salad: Beets, goat cheese and quinoa come together to make a salad that can stand alone as a meal.

 - Superfood Quinoa Kale Salad: This vegetarian salad will keep you full for hours!
 Eggs, avocado and quinoa are dressed with ranch dressing for this perfect bring-to-work lunch.

 - Bring two cups of water to a boil.
-In a fine-mesh strainer rinse quinoa under cold water.
-Add rinsed quinoa to the boiling water.
-While keeping it covered, reduce heat to low and simmer until it's tender for about 15 minutes.
+In a fine-mesh strainer, rinse quinoa under cold water.
+Add the rinsed quinoa to the boiling water.
+Cover the pot, reduce the heat to low, and simmer until the quinoa is tender (about 15 minutes).

-- Once quinoa is done cooking, let it rest in a hot saucepan.
-This will allow it to dry out, turning it light and fluffy.
+- Once the quinoa is done cooking, let it rest in the covered, hot saucepan.
+Fluff it up by stirring with a fork.
+Serve!